Inria-Empenn/narps_open_pipelines/CONTRIBUTING.md

 Create a separate branch for each issue you're working on.
 Do not make changes to the default branch (e.g. master, develop) of your fork.

 ### Push Your Code :outbox_tray:
-Push your code as soon and often as you can.
+Push your code as soon as possible.

 ### Create the Pull Request (PR) :inbox_tray:
-To learn how to create a PR, visit the GitHub documentation [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

-Visit [this page](https://github.com/Inria-Empenn/narps_open_pipelines/pulls) to start creating a PR for the NARPS Open Pipelines project. :warning: Please create a **Draft Pull Request** as described in the previous link.
+Once you pushed your first lines of code to the branch in your fork, visit [this page](https://github.com/Inria-Empenn/narps_open_pipelines/pulls) to start creating a PR for the NARPS Open Pipelines project. :warning: Please create a **Draft Pull Request** as described [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) in the GitHub documentation.

+Continue writing your code and push to the same branch.
 Make sure to respect all the items of the PR checklist.

 ### Request Review :disguised_face:
 Once your PR is ready, you may add a reviewer to your PR, as described [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) in the GitHub documentation.